 The most popular Thanksgiving side dishes are often made with butter, cream, and chicken broth.
 I like to make a few side dishes that are vegan, just in case.
 We all make several side dishes at Thanksgiving, but most of my favorites have butter, lots of butter.
 Mashed potatoes, loads of butter, and heavy cream.
 Is there really any other way to make them?
 Even my favorite crispy sweet potato roast has butter, quite a bit actually.
 Then there’s the stuffing, yep, more butter and chicken broth.
 Popovers, more butter.

-A few side dishes we love without butter!
+A few Thanksgiving recipes for side dishes we love without butter!

 Acorn Squash is a winter squash recognizable by its dark green color on the outside with one splotch of orange on the side or top.